-For orthopedic injuries that do not require a trip to the emergency room*, our urgent care staff is ready to provide rapid diagnosis and treatment.
-As the newest addition to our uniquely comprehensive approach to orthopedic care, Ortho Urgent Care brings patients the expertise of more than 26 board-certified orthopedic physicians, as well as onsite services that include diagnostic imaging, bracing, splinting, casting and rehabilitation.
+For acute orthopedic injuries (<72 hours) that do not require a trip to the emergency room*, our urgent care staff is ready to provide rapid diagnosis and treatment.
+As the newest addition to our uniquely comprehensive approach to orthopedic care, Ortho Urgent Care brings patients the expertise of many experienced nurse practitioners, physician assistants and more than 30 board-certified orthopedic physicians, as well as onsite services that include diagnostic imaging, bracing, splinting, casting and rehabilitation.

-With a mission to serve our entire community, our team provides high-quality care for injuries of the foot, ankle, knee, hand, wrist, shoulder, elbow, neck and back.
+With a mission to serve our entire community, our Ortho Urgent Care team provides high-quality care for acute injuries of the foot, ankle, knee, hand, wrist, shoulder, elbow, hip, neck and back for patients 12 years of age and older.
 We treat everyday orthopedic injuries as well as sports injuries for competitive and recreational athletes:

 We accept most major insurance plans.
 Co-payment or full payment is due at time of service.